SkafteNicki/dtu_mlops/s2_organisation_and_version_control/M5_git.md

   <img src="../figures/git_branch.png" width="1000," title="hover text">
 </p>

 Each node, which we call a *commit* is uniquely identified by a hash string.
-Each node, stores what our code looked like at that point in time (when we made the commit) and using the hash codes we can easely revert to a specific point in time.
+Each node, stores what our code looked like at that point in time (when we made the commit) and using the hash codes we can easily revert to a specific point in time.

 The commits are made up of local changes that we make to our code.
 A basic workflow for adding commits are seen below

 <p align="center">
   <img src="../figures/git_structure.PNG" width="1000," title="hover text">
 </p>

 Assuming that we have made some changes to our local *working directory* and that we want to get this updates to be online in the *remote reposatory* we have to do the following steps:

 * First we run the command `git add`.
 This will move our changes to the *staging area*.
 While changes are in the staging area we can very easily revert them (using `git restore`).
 There have therefore not been assigned a unique hash to the code yet, and we can therefore still overwrite it.